General Candidate FAQs

 • Complete a project that enhances or benefits the Rutgers program

 Each case is reviewed individually and must be approved by the fellow, the preceptor, and Rutgers.
-In addition, other aspects of the Rutgers component include attendance at monthly Professional Development Days and presenting once annually at a Professional Development Day program.
+In addition, other aspects of the Rutgers component include attendance at monthly Professional Development Days.
 Fellows also have the opportunity to teach, serve on various Fellowship committees, conduct continuing education programs, participate in various projects, and attend social events.

 As adjunct faculty at the School of Pharmacy, there are opportunities for fellows to teach.
 Fellows find that teaching can enhance their fellowship experience.
 Fellows have been involved in development of various required and elective courses.